Put a plan in place

 - Keep it simple with Automatic Investments and Age-Based Portfolios of Funds.

-- Save more with Fidelity Investments 529 College Rewards® American Express® Card.
+- Save more with the Fidelity Investments 529 College Rewards® Visa Signature® Card.

 - Invite your family and friends to contribute with Fidelity's Online Gifting Service.